ome/ome-contributing/OMEROfigure.rst

    - |C| that ROI viewer is launched when the 'Draw' button is clicked.
    - |C| that you can choose shape type with the toolbar buttons.
-   - |C| that you can draw a Rectangle, Ellipse, Line & Arrow.
+   - |C| that you can draw a Rectangle, Ellipse, Line and Arrow.
    - |C| that holding down Shift key while creating/updating shapes constrains shape to cicle, rectangle, or horizontal/vertical line.
    - |C| that you can tweak the last-drawn shape while still adding more shapes (without switching to select mode).
    - |C| that Select mode allows you to select single shapes with click, multiple shapes with drag.
    - |C| that currently selected shape(s) color and line width are shown in toolbar (or defaults are chosen if not the same in all shapes).
    - |C| that changing the color and line width updates the currently selected shapes.
-   - |C| that selected shapes can be copied, pasted & deleted using Edit menu or keyboard shortcuts.
+   - |C| that selected shapes can be copied, pasted and deleted using Edit menu or keyboard shortcuts.
    - |C| that clicking OK closes the dialog and updates the figure with shapes.

 #.
 Test loading ROIs from OMERO by clicking *Load ROIs* in ROIs dialog, using a multi-plane image with a number of different ROI shapes on it (Ellipse, Rectangle, Line, Arrow, Polyline, Polygon).